Blockbuster snowstorm to strike New York, Philadelphia

 Now the main low-pressure area is transferring its energy offshore into a coastal system, also known as a nor’easter, that will intensify and move northward up the coast.

-Winter storm warnings for heavy snow were in effect from the mountains of North Carolina through southwest Connecticut, while watches extend all the way to extreme-northern Maine.
+Winter storm warnings for heavy snow were in effect from the mountains of North Carolina through southwestern Connecticut, while watches extend all the way to extreme-northern Maine.

 Storm ramps up in Northeast as steady snow moves out of D.C. area

-Snow was likely to move into Philadelphia by 4 or 5 p.m.
+Snow is likely to move into Philadelphia by 4 or 5 p.m.
 Sunday, with snowfall rates increasing rapidly as the offshore low-pressure system begins to strengthen.
 Moderate to heavy snow is likely there by late evening, with numerous computer models showing a band of extremely heavy snow forming between Philadelphia and Rhode Island from Sunday night into Monday.

 There is a chance that milder marine air drawn inland by the counterclockwise winds around the low-pressure center may flip Philadelphia over to mixed precipitation, including sleet or freezing rain, during the wee hours of Monday morning, before precipitation changes to rain and temporarily ends.
 Snow will fall heaviest immediately before that changeover, with snowfall rates of at least an inch per hour.